On the third week of its Montana Business Agenda Tour, the Montana Chamber of Commerce spent time in north central Montana.

 “The possibility of a Special Session to pay for fires seems even more likely,” said Bridger Mahlum, government relations director for the Montana Chamber.
 “We’re examining those proposals closely on behalf of the business community.”

-We will return to the road in October with stops in Belgrade, Bozeman, West Yellowstone, Big Sky and Ennis.
-Communicating with members and others about the promise, progress and plans of Envision 2026 is a top priority of ours.
+The Montana Chamber will return to the road in October with stops in Belgrade, Bozeman, West Yellowstone, Big Sky and Ennis.
+Communicating with members and others about the promise, progress and plans of Envision 2026 is a top priority of the Montana Chamber.